kuldeepdhadhwal/Pyspark-SQL/README.md

 # Pyspark-SQL
-This repo contains pyspark and sql codes
+This repo contains pyspark and sql codes.